splunk/splunk-tableau-wdc/README.md

 #### Prerequisites for Employing Splunk Tableau WDC

-* The Splunk Tableau WDC will requires network accessibility to the Splunk Search Head
+* The Splunk Tableau WDC will require network accessibility to the Splunk Search Head

 * The WDC needs to run on a dedicated web server OR inside [Tableau Server](https://onlinehelp.tableau.com/current/server/en-us/datasource_wdc.htm)

 #### Deploying Splunk Tableau WDC to a Web Server
+Two alternative options are reported below.

 1. Deploying [Splunk Tableau WDC](https://github.com/splunk/splunk-tableau-wdc) to a Traditional Web Server

     1. Download or clone the git repo: [https://github.com/splunk/splunk-tableau-wdc.git](https://github.com/splunk/splunk-tableau-wdc.git)

-    2. Move the contents **splunk-tableau-wdc/src **to configured directory on web server
+    2. Move the contents **splunk-tableau-wdc/src** to configured directory on web server

-    3. Ensure you can connect to splunkConnector.html with a browser with the appropriate URL and required URI Path
+    3. Ensure you can connect to `splunkConnector.html` with a browser with the appropriate URL and required URI Path

+2. Deploying [Splunk Tableau WDC](https://github.com/splunk/splunk-tableau-wdc) to Amazon Simple Storage Service (S3)

+    1. Login to your AWS account and create your S3 bucket ([tutorial](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html))

+    2. Download or clone the git repo: [https://github.com/splunk/splunk-tableau-wdc.git](https://github.com/splunk/splunk-tableau-wdc.git)

+    3. Upload the content of **splunk-tableau-wdc/src** to S3 ([tutorial](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html))

+    4. Update S3 bucket policy to grant public access to the uploaded WDC ([tutorial](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html#example-bucket-policies-use-case-2))

+    5. Ensure you can connect via browser to the following URL `https://s3-<your_bucket_region>.amazonaws.com/<your_bucket_name>/splunkConnector.html`

 #### Using the Splunk Tableau WDC